Jeri Coppola

 -Ernst Fischer

+Selective, reconstructed, supplanted, ancesteral and physical memory are all stored in the body (in the brain, the muscles, the synapses.)
 The internal space of memory bridges the external world around us.
-My landscapes become a metaphor for memory and sets the story into motion.
+Landscape becomes a metaphor for memory and then sets the story into motion.
 I am the voice-over of my work, seemingly absent, but you know my intentions.
-We dont know the story, but there seems to be one.
-The flow between real and imagined becomes blurred and travels between narrative and dream state.
-Often there is a hint of nightmare or discomfort, and I am as interested in loss of memory as I am in remembering.
+You may not know the story, but there seems to be one.
+The flow between real and imagined becomes blurred and travels back and forth between then and now.
 What is left out is often as important as what is said.
 Specific gestures and places hold memories that are personal but at the same time universal.